 Encode HTML Entities - HTML Entity Encoder

-Encode your text into HTML entities instantly with our free HTML Entities Encoder tool.
-This online tool converts special characters like angle brackets, ampersands, and quotes into their corresponding HTML entity codes, making your text safe to display in HTML documents.
-Perfect for developers, content creators, and anyone working with HTML.
-Simply paste your text and get the encoded version in seconds!
+Encode text into HTML entities instantly with our free HTML Entities Encoder.
+This tool converts reserved and special characters — angle brackets, ampersands, quotes, symbols — into their corresponding HTML entity codes so the text is safe to display inside an HTML document.
+Perfect for developers, content creators, and anyone publishing code snippets or user input on the web.
+Paste your text and get the encoded version in seconds.

 How to Use HTML Entities Encoder